ay03/LangLearnDemo/README.md

 👉 *To view all demo screenshots, visit the [`demo-app/`](assets/screenshots/demo-app/) folder.*

+---

 ## 🎙️ Recording App – Screenshot Walkthrough

-This companion app is used to collect native speaker recordings securely and efficiently.
+This private companion app is used to collect native speaker recordings securely and efficiently.
-The APK is private for safety and privacy reasons, but here’s the full UI workflow:
+While the APK and source code are not shared due to privacy concerns, these screenshots illustrate the complete data collection workflow.

 ---

-### 1. Login & Language Setup

 ### 1. Login & Language Setup